explosion/catalogue/README.md

    them.
 This lets you express complex configurations, like a training pipeline where `batch_size` is populated by a function that yields floats (see schedules).
 Also see the section on registry integration for more details.

-There’s no pre-defined scheme you have to follow and how you set up the top-level sections is up to you.
+There’s no pre-defined scheme you have to follow; how you set up the top-level sections is up to you.
 At the end of it, you’ll receive a dictionary with the values that you can use in your script – whether it’s complete initialized functions, or just basic settings.